bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/lupamine.md

 ## Backstory

-Lupamine is a controversial tranquilizer created by Nex Gen to genetically resurrect their Lycans.
+Lupamine is a controversial tranquilizer created by Nex Gen to genetically resurrect their Lycans for the military.
+The article on [Jayven Valex](tdw-valexlastwords) describes it as "Nex Gen's military dyrewolf tranquilizer".
 The dangerous drug brings users into a feral dissociative state, where they feel like they are part of a predatory nightmare.

+### Lupamine Article

 Rebecca Sinclair, the world's first synthetic human, was notably the first to fall victim to this.
+The [article on Lupamine](tdw-riseoflupamine) provides us with an insight into the addictive substance known as Lupamine.

 While she was supposed to be a symbol for humanity's future, previously suffering from a deadly disease named CERS, she became the most infamous case of Lupamine addiction.
 This also seems to be a direct consequence of her synth body amplifying its effects, despite synths previously